Central Point Chess

 Note that Rooks may be less valueable in Central Point Chess than in regular Chess due to the smaller board and more dense initial setup.
 Also, the single Rook for each player and lack of Queens makes batteries on orthogonal lines impossible without promotion.
 However, the Rook gains power quickly as pieces get traded off.

-The Bishop (Dragon King) is a fairly powerful attacker in the middlegame.
+The Bishop (Dragon Horse) is a fairly powerful attacker in the middlegame.
 It can give checkmate to a king on the edge of the board with the aid of a supporting piece.
 The two Bishops can form a battery as well.
 The Bishop next to each player's King can also serve as a good defender.

 Kings are initially on opposite sides so pawn storms can be a good strategy.